Mike’s Top Ten of 1959

 11-20: Ballad of a Soldier, Day of the Outlaw, The Nun’s Story, Ohayo, On the Beach, Operation Petticoat, Our Man in Havana, Pickpocket, Pork Chop Hill, Room at the Top

-Tier two: Ask Any Girl, The Best of Everything, Career, Compulsion, The FBI Story, The Five Pennies, Gidget, Hiroshima Mon Amour, A Hole in the Head, The Horse Soldiers, House on Haunted Hill, Journey to the Center of the Earth, The Last Angry Man, Look Back in Anger, The Mouse That Roared, Pillow Talk, Plan 9 from Outer Space, Suddenly Last Summer, The Young Philadelphians, Warlock
+Tier two: Ask Any Girl, Career, Compulsion, The FBI Story, The Five Pennies, Gidget, Hiroshima Mon Amour, A Hole in the Head, The Horse Soldiers, House on Haunted Hill, Journey to the Center of the Earth, The Last Angry Man, Libel, Look Back in Anger, The Mouse That Roared, Pillow Talk, Plan 9 from Outer Space, Suddenly Last Summer, The Young Philadelphians, Warlock

 – – – – – – – – – –